 Marketers create user profiles based on usage, behavioral, psychographic, geographic, and attitudinal data for behavioral intelligence driven marketing.
 Chatbots should have access to same user profiles, but in a chatbot consumable way.
 One known way is to tag users when creating profiles and use tags during chats.
 Expert and novice photographers, for instance, can be offered personalized experiences.
 Users who prefer to pay with PayPal could be offered that choice first.

-Lack of context and traits
+Lack of context and user traits

 Trouble associating and understanding context and a user’s traits